Use of Cryptography in Malware Obfuscation: Cryptographic Notions of Obfuscation

-We can get around this limitation if we let go of the ``functionality preserving'' requirement of the obfuscated program.
+As we discussed earlier, the obfuscator cannot do anything if the set $S$ has the property that all its programs can be checked for functional inequivalence in polynomial time.
+Therefore, the only way we can get around the limitation posed by the above proposition is if we let go of the ``functionality preserving'' requirement of the obfuscated program.
 Namely, we only want the program to act as a malware on a limited (target) set of computers (see Definition~\ref{def:util}).
 In this case, one may devise a malware that runs as a malware only if the current computer's name equals a predefined list of names (a use of environmental keying).
 However, there does not seem to be much benefit of obfuscation here over the hash-then-decrypt construct.
 If the program reads the environmental variables, it is necessary interacting with its environment, and hence we can learn the variables accessed by it through dynamic analysis.
 This brings us back to the same issue with environmental keying and the hash-then-decrypt construct.

 \descr{Obfuscating the Key Finder Routine.} But the advantage here is that the Key Finder routine itself can be obfuscated.
 For instance, the Key Finder routine could read a bunch of environment variables on the machine, and only use a small subset of them to decide whether to trigger the malware behavior or not.
 The remaining variables can be discarded.
 In this case, since the Key Finder routine is obfuscated, the detector will not know which environmental variable is needed, and hence load a larger environmental profile than is actually being used by the program.